CH EPR FHIR (R4)

 Scope

-This profile provides means to retrieve EPR compliant access token and to incorporate the access token to transactions to authorize client applications when accessing protected resources.
+This national extension provides means to retrieve EPR compliant access token and to incorporate them to transactions to authorize client applications and to evaluate user access rights when accessing protected resources.
+It adds certain restrictions to the Internet User Authorization (IUA) Profile published to be compliant to the ordinances of the Swiss EPR.

 This national extension covers: